sebacarrasco93/kaataa/README.md

 # Kaataa - PHP

-improve your programming skills by solving exercises.
+Improve your programming skills by solving exercises.
 Verify your solutions with unit tests.

 ## What is a Kata?